sanzeeb3/wp-login-zap/readme.txt

 == Frequently Asked Questions ==

+= Nothing is sent to Zapier? =

+Check your debug log.
+Errors are logged into your debug log.
+For debugging, see [https://wordpress.org/support/article/debugging-in-wordpress/] (https://wordpress.org/support/article/debugging-in-wordpress/)

 = WP Login Zap is awesome.
 Can I contribute? =

 Yes, you can!
 Join in on [GitHub repository](https://github.com/sanzeeb3/wp-login-zap).